Survey: 46% of gym members won’t return; Seven McGee, others say hitting gym ‘mandatory’

-ROCHESTER, N.Y.
-(WROC) — According to a survey from “Run Repeat”, they say consumer confidence in gyms has decreased significantly since March.
-They say 46% percent of gym members in New York will not be coming back (graph below).
+ROCHESTER, NY (WROC) According to a survey from “Run Repeat”, they say consumer confidence in gyms has decreased significantly since March.
+With Covid concerns on their minds, they say 46% percent of gym members in New York will not be coming back (graph below).
 23% of those surveyed have already canceled or will be calling off their memberships.

-“I think a lot of people are adopting a ‘wait and see’ of that 54 percent.
-I bet you within two weeks, more than half of those people will come back,” says Hutchinges.
+“I think a lot of people are adopting a ‘wait and see’ of that (46) percent.
+I bet you within two weeks, more than half of those people will come back,” says Hutchings.

-Derick Gramling of World Gym on East Avenue agrees.
+Derick Gramling of World Gym on East Avenue in Rochester agrees.
 “I think some people are going to wait it out and you know, see how the flow of the gym goes,” he says.

 Football star Seven McGee who will be going to Oregon as a college athlete in January, says not going to the gym isn’t an option.
 “It’s mandatory to take care of your body.
 Your mind, your body.
 Your body has to be ready.
 Your body has to be athletic and ready to go each day,” says McGee.